martinoland1/Electricity-Consumption-Forecast/README.md

 - **Other external factors** – X (to be identified during the analysis)

 ### Part 2.
 Forecasting electricity consumption
 Based on the identified drivers, the goal is to produce a **forecast of electricity consumption for October 2025**, broken down into months, days, and hours.
+And test the model against real data.

 ## Research plan